Model Ana Cheri Unzips Bra, Flaunts Eye-Popping Cleavage In Instagram Video

-With 12.2 million Instagram followers, it’s safe to say that Ana Cheri is established.
+With 12.2 million Instagram followers, it’s safe to say that Ana Cheri has established herself online.

-The fitness model and influencer has racked up 100,000 followers in just five days – April 9, 2019 is when The Inquisitr last reported this social media sensation teasing her fans with a spaghetti-centric snap.
+The fitness model and influencer has racked up 100,000 followers in the past few days alone.
+The Inquisitr last reported on this social media sensation on April 9, when she teased her fans with a spaghetti-centric snap.

-April 14 brings a fresh update.
-It comes in video form and there’s plenty to see.
+Today, Cheri brings a fresh update with an entirely new post.
+It comes in the form of a video, and there’s plenty to see.
 Clad in purple leggings and a cropped black sports bra, Ana is appropriately dressed for a girl whose life seems to revolve around fitness.
-There’s no denying what the video itself revolves around, though.
 Deterring attention away from a backdrop of flowering shrubbery, Cheri is seen unzipping the aforementioned bra.
 The camera wastes no time zooming in on this model’s ample assets.
 Cheri then sticks her tongue out for the final, cheeky finish.

 The video had accumulated over 212,000 likes within an hour of being posted.
-Likewise, a fair few comments.
+Unsurprisngly, it has also racked up its share of comments.

 The post doesn’t just come as a pleaser for this California-born model’s fanbase.
-Big bucks are to be made from Instagram – it’s called having your own range of clothing and being a great ambassador for it. @cheri_fit is the focus of Ana’s April 14 update, although male followers are unlikely interested in the advertised “awesome support” from Cheri’s sports bras.
+Big bucks are to be made from Instagram, with many influencers raking in the cash through their own line of clothing or by serving as a brand ambassador.
+Ana’s Cheri Fit line of clothing is the focus of her most recent update, although male followers are unlikely interested in the “awesome support” from Cheri’s sports bras.

 View this post on Instagram